OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ### How to identify and quantify pressures

-The Toolbox calculates pressures in five **ecological pressure categories** (e.g., pollution, habitat destruction, fishing pressure, species pollution, and climate change) and one **social pressure category** (eg. Weakness of Governance Indicator).
-Under each category, you could have multiple pressure data layers.
-For example, the "pollution" category could include pathogen, nutrients, and chemicals pollution.
+The Toolbox calculates pressures in five **ecological pressure categories** (e.g., pollution, habitat destruction, fishing pressure, species pollution, and climate change) and one **social pressure category** (e.g. strength of governance).
+Under each category, there can be multiple pressure data layers.
+For example, the "pollution" category could include pathogen, nutrients, and chemical pollution.

- >The reason behind the ecological categories is to avoid hidden weighting (e.g., overrepresentation of pressures for which there is more data).
+ >The reason behind the ecological categories is to avoid hidden weighting (e.g., overrepresentation of pressures for which there are more data).
 For example, in the global assessment there were many pollution datasets available, but few distinct habitat destruction datasets.
 If we simply averaged the scores of each individual stressor, pollution scores would have a greater influence on the results (stronger weight) due to the relative higher availability of measurements of various pollutants.
-Instead, aggregating by pressure categories ensures that different stressor types influence the score based on ranks.
+Instead, aggregating by pressure categories ensures that different stressor types influence the score explicitly.
 Nonetheless, the scores are combined in a cumulative way within each category to account for the fact that multiple stressors within a category have a cumulative impact that is greater than if only one of the stressors were present.
 The resulting scores for the five ecological categories are averaged to produce a single ecological pressures score.
 This score is then averaged with the social pressures score to produce the final overall pressure score.

-There are two types of pressures data you need to provide for the toolbox: _local data layers for each pressure_ and _a pressure matrix_ .
+There are two types of pressures data you need to provide for the toolbox:  _data layers for each pressure_ and the _pressure matrix_.

 #### Pressures data layers